markand/nsnake/INSTALL.md

 - `MANDIR`: change to the manual page location (default: PREFIX/share/man),
 - `VARDIR`: change the score file database directory (default: PREFIX/var/db).

+Also, edit config.mk file to adjust NSnake to your system otherwise fallback implementations will be bundled in.

 Scores file
 -----------